 After initially posting mistaken numbers, the Kimberley Process Certification Scheme published its rough diamond production, import and export figures for 2014.
 These figures are full of surprises, underscoring some of the changes the global diamond market is growing through.
 They point to changes in the importance of certain diamond centers, and that has an impact on the entire pipeline.

 Russia Rises to the Top Slot of Kimberley Process Diamond Production List

 In May 2013, ALROSA’s then First Vice President Executive Director, Igor Sobolev, told me during a visit to their mines in Mirney that ALROSA would be the world’s largest diamond company by 2018.
 It was a clear goal that the company had set out to achieve.
 Even though we are three years away from 2018, and the economic environment is very different today than it was in 2013, there are signs that ALROSA may soon be achieving its goal.

-De Beers reports more production than was captured by the KP, differing by 13.8% in volume and 33% by value.
-Is it possible that KP is missing nearly 14% of the goods produced worldwide?In addition to mines in Russia, ALROSA owns a stake in one mine outside of the country, in CATOCA in Angola.
+De Beers reports more production than was captured by Kimberley Process, differing by 13.8% in volume and 33% by value.
+Is it possible that Kimberley Process is missing nearly 14% of the goods produced worldwide?In addition to mines in Russia, ALROSA owns a stake in one mine outside of the country, in CATOCA in Angola.
 With that exception, all of the company’s mining activities are within Russia, and with hardly any exception, 94.5% of Russian production belongs to ALROSA.

 Overall, prices at the mining level increased 7.6% in 2014